 We started with the question why Gender Equality in research still needs to be discussed, and why equality is not achieved until today.
 Stephane depictured the current gender landscape in research, drawing upon the recent Elsevier report, Gender in the Global Research Landscape.
 Key findings on research performance, including output, impact, collaboration, and mobility, were presented through a gender lens across Europe (see infographic).
 For example, women tend to have the same or a slightly higher share than men of interdisciplinary research across all comparators.
 However, for all comparators, women’s scholarly output is less likely to result from international collaboration than men’s are.

 The second part of the session gave insights into how LIBRA supported participating research centres to achieve a cultural change towards Gender Equality.
 Sonja Reiland, the project manager of LIBRA, highlighted that LIBRA is much more than a project.
 The urgency to work on the Gender domain collaboratively grew naturally inside the EU-LIFE and the members institutes took the opportunity of the H2020 GERI-2014-2015 call, which also allowed to involve a gender expert organisation ASDO.
-Implementing the ambitious project generated strong trust amongst partners and LIBRA became a community of practice that will not dissolve once the project is over in April 2019, but will continue under the umbrella of EU-LIFE (link to WG).
+Implementing the ambitious project generated strong trust amongst partners and LIBRA became a community of practice that will not dissolve once the project is over in April 2019, but will continue under the umbrella of EU-LIFE (link).

 Following this short introduction about LIBRA, Michael Wakelam, scientific director of The Babraham Institute, Cambridge UK and Genevieve Almouzni, scientific director of the Institut Curie, Paris, France presented their institute’s specific case of embedding gender equality in the culture of a life-science research institute.
 The two cases show that the context of an institute can vary strongly, suggesting that needs and opportunities have to be identified thoroughly thorough a gender equality audit.